restfulapi/restful-api/README.md

 Will cause the list, show, create, update, and delete methods for the resource 'students' to be delegated to the bean registered under the name 'studentFacadeService' instead of 'studentService'.

+###Overriding the service used for list requests of a specific resource representation.
+You can override the name of the service bean to use for list requests of a specific resource representation with the 'representationServiceName' property when configuring a resource representation.
+For example:

+    restfulApiConfig = {
+        marshallerGroup {
+            name = 'student'
+            marshaller {
+                instance = new net.hedtech.restfulapi.marshallers.json.StudentMarshaller(grailsApplication)
+                priority = 100
+            }
+        }
+        resource 'students' config {
+            serviceName = 'studentFacadeService'
+            representation {
+                mediaTypes = ['application/json']
+                marshallers {
+                    marshallerGroup 'student'
+                }
+            }
+            representation {
+                representationServiceName = 'bulkLoadService'
+                mediaTypes = ['application/vnd.hedtech.bulk-load.json']
+                marshallers {
+                    marshallerGroup 'student'
+                }
+            }
+        }

+    }

+Will cause the list method for the 'application/vnd.hedtech.bulk-load.json' representation of the resource 'students' to be delegated to the bean registered under the name 'bulkLoadService' instead of 'studentFacadeService'.
+This is typically used when there is a common service applicable to all resources for a specific media type.

 ###<a id="specifying-service-adapter"></a>Specifying a service adapter.
 You can specify, on a per-resource basis a service adapter to use.
 First, ensure you have a valid [adapter](#service-layer-adapter) registered as a spring bean, then specify the name of the bean in the configuration.
 For example: